pe-st/garmin-connect-export/CONTRIBUTING.md

 ## Python 2 vs 3

-At the time of this writing (2020-04) Python 2 has passed its [sunset](https://python3statement.org/).
+At the time of this writing (2021-07) Python 2 has long passed its [sunset](https://python3statement.org/).
-But as the target audience of this script are not necessarily Python aficionados, it should be as easy to use as possible: clone the repo or download/extract the zip and then start using it.
+And the effort to still support Python 2 has become to big (see https://github.com/pe-st/garmin-connect-export/issues/64), so to protect users from getting HTTP errors/exceptions with Python 2, the script purposely denies running with Python 2.

-This implies that the script should work also with Python 2.7 for some time to come, e.g. the current macOS Catalina ships with Python 2.7.16 and the current Raspberry Pi OS (Raspian Buster) comes with Python 2.7.16 as well.
+The code that would support Python 2 will still be around for some time before I will clean up the code.

 ## Getting started